dhupee/dotfiles-old/README.md

 ## To-Add List

+Finished feature will be listed in [Features](#features-sort-of) section

 - [x] making KDE backup and restore (will use Konsave), `not automated since the size is humongous`, EDIT: I use rclone to do it and manage to used it for backup osu beatmap aswell, and smaller sensitive file like ssh
 - [x] automate my Bottles setting update ~~(Use python for creating file name with regex, iirc bash dont have regex)~~ manage to made one in bash script
 - [x] saving osu's songs/skins/data and other big files to google drive/dropbox(need to find the cli)
-- [ ] (URGENT) making one-liner scripts for micro only, incase i need SSH works
 - [ ] make a script to backup my files from mega to my home dir, with making the dir, and file size checking to just to make sure
 - [x] make a script for backup my torrents, yes I pirate movies(just save the .config to mega lol)
-- [ ] split my aliases into smaller chunks
+- [x] split my aliases into smaller chunks
+- [ ] modified the bootstrap/installer scripts to check if the listed app installed or not, and add uninstaller method
+- [ ] Split the distro agnostic functions from the installer scripts.